Have you ever clicked on a website link and waited so long for the site to load that you gave up and moved on to something else?

 The importance of website speed cannot be overemphasised as a slow site limits your business and could be the reason your sales and reach are poor.

 Plus, you can bet that the customers that do stay and wait for your website to load will complain of poor user experience, and you’ll lose those “loyal” customers too.

 In fact, you will have 11% fewer page views and a 16% decrease in customer satisfaction when there is a 1 second delay in loading your page.
 The truth is, 1 second seems to drag on when a page is loading.

 In this fast-paced world, we all want a faster internet connection, faster cars, faster apps, and fast loading website.

 In general, website owners aim to get higher Google rankings and anything you can do to be in Google’s good books is a must.

 If you have a business website, it is very important that you maintain high Google rankings, otherwise, your business will not thrive online.

 Website speed is actually one of the most significant factors that contribute to Google rankings.

-Basically, if your website is slow, Google will not rank you favourably but if your website loads really fast, your Google rankings will increase, resulting in more traffic to your site, which really is what you want!
+If your website is slow, Google will not rank you higher but if your website loads fast, your Google rankings will increase, resulting in more traffic to your site, which is what you want!